wvu-ric/cl-mobile-js-fever/README.md

 ## Instructions

-In this excercise, we'll be taking the user's temperature and using our if statments to determine whether or not they have a fever.
+In this exercise, we'll be taking the user's temperature and using our if statements to determine whether or not they have a fever.

 Fork this repository and write the necessary code in `script.js`.
 Write logic to determine if the user's temperature is high, low, or just right.